LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Station/Railway_Station.md

 ### PLC0 Ladder Logic Implement Overview

 This section describes the logic executed by **PLC0**, which manages the **platform emergency stop circuit**.
 The logic ensures immediate power shutdown and signal lockdown when any **Emergency Stop Button** is pressed, prioritizing passenger safety and emergency handling.
+The **PLC0 emergency stop logic** provides critical safety functions:

+- Immediately powers off doors and train systems.
+- Forces all entry/exit signals to RED.
+- Prevents any train movement during emergencies.
+- Ensures all systems remain in current state unless an emergency is triggered.

 The ladder is shown below:

 ![](img/s_09.png)

+` Figure-05: Station Control System PLC0 ladder logic diagram, version v_0.0.3 (2025)`

 PLC0 controls the following output systems: